-To be a sanctuary for families impacted by childhood cancer and child loss, offering a community of empathy and support—along with therapeutic activities—to help ease their experience with trauma and grief.
+To be a sanctuary for families impacted by childhood cancer and child loss, offering a community of empathetic and therapeutic support to help ease the stress of trauma, isolation, and grief.

 - To provide retreat weeks and weekends for families affected by cancer, including those specific to various age groups from toddler to tween, children in transition and remission, and bereaved parents and siblings.

 - To offer nutritious meals and daily classes in art, yoga, meditation, healthy habits, therapeutic play and learning, and mindfulness towards the natural and spiritual world–holistic means of healing that treat the body and soul.

 - To apply, campaign for, and receive funds, gifts, grants, bequests, and endowments in order for families to be able to stay at Rett’s Roost for free.

 - To organize fundraising events to raise monies required for running retreats.